Childhood and Education Journey of Selena Gomez in Timeline

 In August 2009, Selena Gomez, then 17 years old, became the youngest UNICEF ambassador.

-In September 2009, Selena Gomez traveled to Ghana for one week in her first official field mission as a UNICEF ambassador.
-She witnessed the conditions of vulnerable children lacking necessities such as clean water, nourishment, education and healthcare.
+In September 2009, Selena Gomez traveled to Ghana for one week as part of her role as a UNICEF ambassador to witness the conditions of vulnerable children.

-From 2009 to 2012, Selena Gomez was involved in "Disney's Friends for Change", an organization that promoted environmentally-friendly behavior, and appeared in its public service announcements.
-She also recorded the charity single "Send It On" with other Disney stars, donating proceeds to the Disney Worldwide Conservation Fund.
+From 2009, Selena Gomez was involved in "Disney's Friends for Change", an organization which promoted "environmentally-friendly behavior", and appeared in its public service announcements.
+Gomez, Demi Lovato, Miley Cyrus, and the Jonas Brothers recorded the charity single "Send It On".

 Loading Video...